-- Along the intercounty connector (ICC) with connections to adjacent trails, parks, and neighborhoods. - Circling the city of Rockville, which at its northern side runs alongside Gude Drive. - 2) High density housing and retail development has or is being built along Crabbs Branch Way from Shady Grove Road to Shady Grove Metro.
-A multiuse paved path along Crabbs Branch Way is complete and additional Capital Bikeshares locations are planned. - 3) The Shady Grove Crossing development (formerly Piedmont Crossing) was completed, including its road system and separation from Ridge Road. - 4) The July 2015 Shady Grove Sector Monitoring Report calls for "a shared use path along Crabbs Branch Way extended to Brown Street in the Town of Washington Grove." - 5) Most significantly, the Comprehensive Montgomery County Bicycle Master Plan was completed and approved by the County in late 2018.
+- 2) High density housing and retail development has or is being built along Crabbs Branch Way from Shady Grove Road to Shady Grove Metro.
+A multiuse paved path along Crabbs Branch Way is complete and additional Capital Bikeshares locations are planned. - 3) The Shady Grove Crossing development (formerly Piedmont Crossing) was completed, including its road system and separation from Ridge Road. - 4) The July 2015 Shady Grove Sector Monitoring Report calls for "a shared use path along Crabbs Branch Way extended to Brown Street in the Town of Washington Grove."

+1. Town of Washington Grove: The Town of Washingto - 5) Most significantly, the Comprehensive Montgomery County Bicycle Comprehensive Plan was completed and approved by the County in late 2018.
 This plan calls for an off-road trail from Crabbs Branch Way to Amity Drive and Brown Street to be built in the next few years.
-Approval of the Bicycle Master Plan does not automatically result in project funding, which is set by the Department of Transportation (DOT) based on the availability of funds and the importance of the project.
+Approval of the Bicycle Comprehensive Plan does not automatically result in project funding, which is set by the Department of Transportation (DOT) based on the availability of funds and the importance of the project.
 The first step is inclusion in the Facilities Planning Budget.
 One of the few projects that has received such near-term guaranteed funding by DOT is a study of a trail to Shady Grove Metro from the other side of I-370 and ICC.